-Data protection legislation is becoming increasingly strict with respect to the collection, retention, processing and transfer of personal data, particularly if such transfer is outside China.
-Draft laws suggest that companies will need to conduct security and risk assessments in advance of transferring personal data out of the country, which will affect an employer's movement of personnel data between affiliates.
-Further, as privacy protections increase with respect to the personal data of employees, employees are becoming increasingly aware of these rules and protections and are increasingly challenging employers' use of data for undisclosed purposes, such as monitoring or investigations.
+Data protection legislation is becoming increasingly strict concerning the collection, retention, processing and transfer of personal data, particularly if such transfer will be to an entity outside China.
+In October 2020, the National People's Congress Standing Committee issued the Draft Law on Personal Data Protection for public comments and set 'stipulating a Personal Data Protection Law' as a legislative goal.
+The Draft Law defines 'sensitive personal information' and provides that the collection, transfer, processing, and or retention of sensitive personal information requires separate and explicit consent rather than only explicit consent.
+Further, as privacy protections increase concerning the personal data of employees, employees are becoming increasingly aware of these protections and are challenging the employers' use of data for undisclosed purposes, such as monitoring or investigations.